garrettrayj/den/README.md

 Den is a minimalist feed reader made to deliver the latest headlines without distraction, obfuscation, or manipulation.
 It helps you follow many sources and discover great content while keeping things in perspective.

 Just add widely available RSS feeds to stay up-to-date without all the noise.
-There is no advertising, notifications, recommendations, comments, or trends; just an alway-fresh buffet of links to peruse and enjoy.
+There is no advertising, notifications, recommendations, comments, or trends; just an alway-fresh buffet of links to browse.

 ### Features